Russia, China veto UN extending Syria cross-border aid - The Observers - France 24

 Hoping to overcome Russian opposition, the resolution's sponsors on Wednesday dropped a request for a fourth point of entry on the Jordanian border, which has hardly been used since 2018.

-Earlier in the week, Russia offered a competing draft resolution calling for a six month extension, but at only the two Turkish checkpoints.
+Earlier in the week, Russia offered a competing draft resolution calling for a six-month extension, but only via the two Turkish checkpoints.

-Put to a vote Friday, it was rejected, with the United States, France, the United Kingdom, Poland, Peru and the Dominican Republic voting against.
+Put to a vote Friday, that proposal was rejected, with the United States, France, Britain, Poland, Peru and the Dominican Republic voting against.
 Germany, Belgium, Kuwait and Indonesia abstained.

-The UN humanitarian relief department says the aid remains crucial as the situation on the ground has deteriorated over the past year and Syria is heading into winter.
+"If you're so concerned about Syria, then why didn't you vote in favor of the Russian draft?" said the Chinese ambassador, Zhang Jun.

+But the British envoy, Karen Pierce, said that the vetoes showed an unwillingness to help Syrians.

 © 2019 AFP